adrienjoly/a-frame-descent-vr/README.md

 - [x] Add an enemy ship
 - [x] Fire a laser when a button is pressed, like in [aframe-super-shooter-kit](https://github.com/supermedium/aframe-super-shooter-kit/blob/master/README.md)
 - [x] Destroy enemy ship when hit by laser
+- [x] Bug: in VR, player's head is out of the cockpit. camera's height should not depend on player's height.
+- [ ] Bug: in VR, controllers are not positioned anymore relative to viewpoint
 - [ ] Draw a basic level: two rooms with a corridor
-- [ ] Make ship collide on room walls
+- [ ] Make ship collide on room walls (e.g. https://jgbarah.github.io/aframe-playground/physics-02/)
 - [ ] Basic enemy movement: make their ship bounce on room walls
 - [ ] Make enemy ship occasionally shoot a laser
 - [ ] Lose a point when hit by laser

+Maybe later:

+- [ ] delegate keyboard controls to https://github.com/donmccurdy/aframe-extras/tree/master/src/controls